Paulmait/naturinex-app/TERMS_OF_USE.md

-# Terms of Use for MediScan
+# Terms of Use for Naturinex

 **Last Updated: June 22, 2025**

 ## Agreement to Terms

-By accessing or using the MediScan application ("Service"), you agree to be bound by these Terms of Use ("Terms").
+By accessing or using the Naturinex application ("Service"), you agree to be bound by these Terms of Use ("Terms").
 If you disagree with any part of these terms, you may not access the Service.

 ## Medical Disclaimer and Limitation of Liability

 ### IMPORTANT MEDICAL DISCLAIMER

-**MediScan is for educational and informational purposes only and is not intended to provide medical advice, diagnosis, or treatment recommendations.**
+**Naturinex is for educational and informational purposes only and is not intended to provide medical advice, diagnosis, or treatment recommendations.**

 - **Not Medical Advice**: Information provided is not a substitute for professional medical consultation
 - **No Doctor-Patient Relationship**: Use of this Service does not create a doctor-patient relationship